danielalcalde/encap/README.md

 ```bash
 pip install git+https://github.com/danielalcalde/encap
 ```
+## Examples
+Several examples can be found in the examples folder.

 ## Slurm
 Example encap invocation that will execute slurm with 3 nodes and will pass the PROC_ID enviroment variable to the script as the -i argument.
 ```